nax3t/aws-cloud9-instructions/README.md

 ## Check node and npm

-- Once inside your c9 environment (previously called a workspace) type `node -v` into the terminal, you should see v6.11.4 (current version being used at the time of the making of this tutorial)
+- Once inside your c9 environment (previously called a workspace) type `node -v` into the terminal, you should see v6.11.4 or greater (current version being used at the time of the making of this tutorial)
 - Now type `npm -v`, you should see 3.10.10 (or higher)

 ## MongoDB Instructions